russethk/dev-repo/express-jobly/readme.md

 # Jobly
-**Jobly** is a Node Express REST API server for searching and connecting to jobs in a relational database.
+**Jobly** is a Node Express REST API for searching and connecting to jobs in a relational database.
 All the routes in Jobly require an auth token (provided on successful login).

 # Get Started